Roll20/roll20-character-sheets/RunequestGQS/ReadMe.md

 Changed the path for button images and roll templates images to point to images in Roll20 repository.

+## 22.04.2019
+	Fix Move Quietly modifiers were being totalled now takes the highest.

+	Tided up the Experience Roll button beside the category modifier, it now uses a Roll template and asks for a skill value to compare it against.

 ## 08.04.2019 Version